andrewmk/dockerfiles/README.md

-# dockerfiles
+# Dockerfiles
-Dockerfiles for use with Docker and Docker Hub.
+These are my Dockerfiles for use with Docker and Docker Hub.

 My Docker Hub page is [here](https://hub.docker.com/u/alexhaydock/) and you can pull `x86_64` containers from there for convenience if you wish.

-Most `x86_64` containers are based on Alpine and fixed at a particular version (currently 3.7) for size and stability.
+Most of my containers are based on Alpine Linux and fixed at a particular version (currently `alpine:3.7`) for size and stability.

 Some containers are also intended for use on Raspberry Pi systems.
 These containers are generally based on the `arm32v6` build of Alpine, as there is not yet a base Alpine image which supports `arm32v7`.
 These containers must be built locally, as Docker Hub does not offer automated builds for non-x86 architectures.